lhayhurst/XWAttributeTracker/README.md

 This program is bundled as an executable jar file.
 This program uses obscure keyboard events!

+# Download
+[Download the executable jar file](https://github.com/lhayhurst/XWAttributeTracker/raw/master/StatTracker.jar), double click on it, and off you go.

 # Manual

 Press the following keys on the keyboard to do stuff: